 - Researchers have yet to establish the safety of the medication or treatment.

 - It may not work.

 - You may experience good or bad symptoms due to the placebo effect.

 - You could spend more time attending medical appointments and under the monitor of researchers.

-If the cons don't deter you from wanting to try an experimental treatment or medication, you could ask your doctor how to find clinical trials for your condition.
+If the cons don’t deter you from wanting to try an experimental treatment or medication, you could ask your doctor how to find clinical trials for your condition.
 Even if you find one, and researchers accept you, paying for it could present an issue.
-You may need assistance with your health care insurer in order to take advantage of an unknown and untested medication or treatment.
+You may need participate in a study in order to take advantage of an unknown and untested medication or treatment.